 The applicant is required to describe final outcome measures for the project.
 Interim measures that are associated with the final outcome measures should be identified and will serve as a measure of program effectiveness and public health impact.
 Applicants are required to clearly describe their assessment and evaluation methodology.
 Baseline data for each measure proposed are required.
 In addition, applicants should describe how funds from the CPRIT grant will improve outcomes over baseline.
-If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement to collect the data necessary to establish a baseline.
+If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement used to collect the data necessary to establish a baseline.

-Reporting Requirements

-Funded projects are required to report output and outcome metrics (as appropriate for each project) through the submission of quarterly progress reports, annual reports, and a final report.

-- Quarterly progress report sections include, but are not limited to: - Narrative on project progress (required) - People reached activities - Services, other than clinical services, provided to the public/professionals - Actions taken by people/professionals as a result of education or training, including percentage of people reporting sustained behavior change - Clinical services provided - Abnormal results and precursors or cancers detected - Annual and Final progress report sections include, but are not limited to: - Key accomplishments, including qualitative analysis of policy change and/or lasting systems change
+- Reporting Requirements - Funded projects are required to report output and outcome metrics through the submission of quarterly progress reports, annual reports, and a final report. - Quarterly progress report sections include, but are not limited to: - Narrative on project progress, including formation and management of the coalition, (required). - o People reached through project activities - o Services, other than clinical services, provided to the public/professionals - Actions taken by people/professionals as a result of education or training, including percentage of people reporting sustained behavior change - Clinical services provided - o Abnormal results and precursors or cancers detected - Annual and Final progress report sections include, but are not limited to: - Key accomplishments, including: - qualitative analysis of policy change and/or lasting systems change - effectiveness of the coalition

-- Progress against goals and objectives, including percentage increase over baseline in provision of age- and risk-appropriate comprehensive preventive services to eligible men and women in a defined service area; for example: - Percentage increase over baseline in number of people served - Percentage increase over baseline in number of services provided - Completion of all required doses of vaccine - Number of people quitting tobacco use and sustaining healthy behavior - Percentage increase over baseline in cancers detected - Percentage increase in early-stage cancer diagnoses in a defined service area - Materials produced and publications - Economic impact of the project
+- Progress against goals and objectives, including percentage increase over baseline in provision of age- and risk-appropriate comprehensive preventive services to eligible men and women in a defined service area; for example: - Percentage increase over baseline in number of people served - Percentage increase over baseline in number of services provided - Percentage increase over baseline in cancers and precancers detected - Percentage increase in early-stage cancer diagnoses in a defined service area - Percentage increase in navigation to treatment - Materials produced and publications - Economic impact of the project